-With these factors in mind, many turn to surgical intervention if their injuries are acute enough.
-What’s more, many of the people opting for surgery have no idea what to expect, and this can greatly reduce the success rate of their treatment.
+Many patients turn to surgical intervention if their injuries are acute enough.
+Unfortunately, many of the people opting for surgery have no idea what to expect which can greatly reduce the success rate of their treatment.

 Rotator Cuff Anatomy